"False"

 Template

 Author’s last name, initial(s).
 (Year of publication).
 Title of conference paper.
 In: Title of conference publication (proceeding): name of the conference.
 City of conference, country date of the conference, page numbers of the conference paper.
-Permanent link (DOI, URN or Handle)
+Permanent link (DOI, URN or Handle) or URL (Access date).

 Example

 Witkowski, E., Hutchins, B. & Carter, M. (2013).
-E-sports on the rise? : Critical considerations on the growth and erosion of organized digital gaming competitions.
+E-sports on the rise?: Critical considerations on the growth and erosion of organized digital gaming competitions.
 In: IE´13: Proceedings of The 9th Australasian Conference on Interactive Entertainment: Matters of Life and Death.
 Melbourne, Australia 30 September -1 October, pp. 1-2. doi:10.1145/2513002.2513008

 More information

-• If conference papers are published as journal articles or book chapters, use the corresponding reference category in this guide.
+• If conference papers are published as journal articles or book chapters, use the corresponding reference category outlined in this guide.

 Sounds and images